Skip to main content

 In addition, travel credit cards often carry extensive insurance benefits, including (but not limited to) flight interruption/cancellation, baggage loss/delay, emergency medical, and car rental collision loss/damage.

-How to choose a travel credit card?
+How to choose the best travel credit card

 With Canadians enjoying more choice thanks to an ever-growing array of travel credit cards, it can be overwhelming to figure out how to pick the one that works best for you.
 Luckily, by educating yourself about a few key features, it can be easier to select the card that matches your needs and spending habits the most.
 Here are some important things to consider: